 Retrospective research/research with patient files does not fall under the scope of the WMO as the research subject is not physically involved in the research.
 The data being researched are also not being gathered for the sake of the research.

 The research subjects do not have to change their behaviour for the sake of the research.
-The only legislation which applies to such retrospective research is the legislation to cover the medical treatment contract, also known as the Agreement on Medical Treatment Act (Wet op de geneeskundige behandelingsovereenkomst, WGBO, in Dutch), from the Dutch Civil Code (Burgerlijk Wetboek) (Book 7, title 7, section 5), and in some cases of course the Personal Data Protection Act (Wet bescherming persoonsgegevens, Wbp, in Dutch)
+The only legislation which applies to such retrospective research is the legislation to cover the medical treatment contract, also known as the Agreement on Medical Treatment Act (Wet op de geneeskundige behandelingsovereenkomst, WGBO, in Dutch), from the Dutch Civil Code (Burgerlijk Wetboek) (Book 7, title 7, section 5), and in some cases of course the General Data Protection Regulation (GDPR).

 The Federa (Dutch Federation of Biomedical Scientific Societies) set up the Code of Conduct for Medical Research (in Dutch).
 This is a manual for the use of (anonymous) personal information for scientific research.